coder/docs/workspaces/preferences.md

 - Email address
 - Username (this is the value that Coder uses throughout the platform, including dev URLs and the CLI's SSH configuration)
+- Shell (Coder runs this command when starting a terminal.)
 - Your dotfiles URI to personalize your workspaces

+## Appearance

+If you'd like to use Coder's Dark Theme, you can enable it by clicking Dark Theme.
+By default, Coder is set to Light Theme.

 ## Security